Sweden Southern Sweden

 5. Sankt Petri Kyrka

-It’s famous for its altarpiece from 1611 which is one of the largest ones in Scandinavia.
+The church is especially famous for its altarpiece from 1611, which is considered one of the largest wooden altarpieces in Scandinavia.

 The huge altarpiece inside Sankt Petri Kyrka.